fabrice-ducos/tactcl/README.md

 ## NOTES

-  - Before version 0.3.0, TacTCL was relying on another project Jaclin (Jacl INside), that was a fork of TclJava updated for modern JDK and TCL versions.
-TacTCL started as a small TCL distribution integrating TclJava with other tools.
+  - Before version 0.3.0, TacTCL was relying on another project Jaclin (Jacl INside), that was a fork of [TclJava](https://sourceforge.net/projects/tcljava/files/), migrated from SVN to GIT with [reposurgeon](https://gitlab.com/esr/reposurgeon) and updated for modern versions of the JDK and of TCL.
+  - TacTCL started as a small TCL distribution including several general-purpose Tcl tools and TclJava.
-    Both projects proved difficult to maintain and build separately.
+  - Both projects proved difficult to maintain and build separately.
 TacTCL 0.3.0 is basically a merge of TacTCL 0.2.9 and Jaclin 0.1.4.

 ## TODO